-This massive, almost invisible, conflict has left over nine million people in need of urgent assistance and has forced the already poor citizens of Chad, Niger and Cameroon to host and care for the many tens of thousands of strangers arriving in their communities.
+This massive, almost invisible, conflict has left over 17 million people in need of urgent assistance and has forced the already poor citizens of Chad, Niger and Cameroon to host and care for the many tens of thousands of strangers arriving in their communities.

 World Vision is on the ground, responding to this unprecedented humanitarian crisis, expanding decades of work in Niger and Chad to support the displaced and their hosts who are in Diffa region (Niger) and Lac region (Chad).